 We normally make offers in terms of grades.

-If you are a suitable candidate you may be invited for an interview.
-During the visit to the University the candidate can find out more about the programme and meet staff and students.
+If you are a suitable candidate you may be invited to an applicant day.
+During your visit to the University you can find out more about the course and meet staff and students.

 Recognition of prior learning